 You will need to choose a few varieties to plant and follow the directions of the package.
 Green beans come in bush and pole varieties.
 We grow both.
 They take between 50 and 75 days to mature.

 Start with a well-tilled garden that drains well and add compost for rich soil.
 Mix it in well.
 Wait until after the first frost and until the soil reaches 60 degrees Fahrenheit or the beans will not grow.
 Grow the beans in shallow rows, about 12 inches apart.
 Plant a green bean seed every two to three inches, about 1/2 inch deep.
 Cover the seeds with soil and mulch and water well.
 You can thin seedlings to four to six inches apart as they begin to grow.

 Growing green beans successfully means you will need to give them lots of water once the seedlings start to grow.
 Once green beans appear, wait until they are at least four inches long and then begin to harvest.
 Check everyday.
 Green beans like to hide under leaves so you will need to go over every plant thoroughly so you do not miss the tender beans.

-The Provider Green Bean is one of our Growing Green Beans and is the most popular and dependable early bean.
+The Provider Green Bean is one of our most popular and dependable early beans.
 The provider has 5 to 5 1/2" long, medium green, fleshy, round pods.
 It is compatible to Blue Lake and Contender Bush Beans.

 The compact plants yield well despite adverse weather.
 They adapt to diverse locations, soil, and climate conditions.
 They will grow in cool weather and are easy to grow.
 The seeds are purple and germinate well in cool soil.
 The Provider is an annual plant and is ready to harvest in 50 days.